Crafton, Texas: History

 Crafton is named after George Craft, a farmer, politician, and surveyor.
 Craft moved to Wise County, Texas, in the second half of the 19th century, with his wife Emily.
 There they laid out what would become Crafton in the 1870s or 1880s.
 Craft laid claim to a plot of 160 acre in 1877, and the governor of Texas granted him a patent on April 12, 1880.
 He gradually sold lots from his land to be built into the town.
 Craft later represented the town in the Texas House of Representatives, from 1885 to 1887.
 The town served as a place for local farmers to sell their crops.

 Historian Jerry Flemmons described Crafton in the 1870s as "a wart-like collection of mismatched sod and log houses mounted on hump-backed hills."
 By 1885, Crafton had a population of 250.
 In the 1880s and 90s it was the site of at least seven businesses, a steam mill, three churches, a hotel, and a cotton gin.
 The town had a school which could hold 250 students.
 By 1890, the town's population was around 200.

 The town flooded on September 9, 1900.
 A tornado hit the town in late March 1909, destroying all buildings holding businesses but one, as well as the town's Methodist and Baptist churches.
 A later profile described the buildings that were destroyed as "four churches, one gin, two blacksmith shops, two drug stores, one school, 3 other businesses, and seven residences."
 The town was rebuilt but struggled after railways were built which did not go through the town at the end of the 19th century, and as the region grew less cotton.

 The town's post office closed in 1917, and its population was estimated at 168 in the mid-1920s.
 Crafton's population had further declined to fifty by 1950 and reached twenty in 1986.
 The town's population was still twenty in 2000.

-Notable people
+Notable person

 Amon G. Carter, publisher and promoter of Fort Worth, Texas, was born in a log cabin just outside of Crafton.
 Carter lived there for just a few years, but thought positively of his time there, and after visiting in the 1930s he attempted to purchase the Presbyterian church's bell, as his mother had attended the church.
 He was unsuccessful in this effort, but instead got the Baptist Church's bell.
 In his later years, Carter donated funds for an all-faith tabernacle in Crafton.